nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Dependencies
-ependencies are commonly referred to as deps.
-Cells that are referenced in a transaction.
-Cells that are referenced as dependencies are read-only and made available to any Scripts executing within the transaction.
+Dependencies are commonly referred to as deps.
+Dependencies are cells that are referenced in a transaction.
+Cells that are referenced as dependencies are read-only and made available to any scripts executing within the transaction.
 Dependencies, or deps, are not consumed.

 #### Synonyms
 - [Deps](#deps)